twprofile/.github/profile/README.md

 # twprofile

-This organization is made for publishing self-description links for twitter users.
+This organization is made for publishing self-description links for Twitter (or X) users.